 Helping patients and their families cope during a terminal illness is fundamental to good health care and that depends on professionals and the people in their care having access to the right information at the right time to support them.

-- Crisis care summary standard - final report version 2.2
+Implementation guidance report - Crisis care summary standard V2

-The Crisis care summary standard is endorsed by the following organisations:
+The crisis care summary standard has been endorsed by the following organisations: